xyresh/g29shiftpico/README.md

 | 34/GP28   | 8       |

-please note that it may not index the gears correctly for your specific shifter, if so calibrate your X,Y values using the serial monitor in the arduino IDE.
+please note that it may not index the gears correctly for your specific shifter, if so calibrate your X,Y values using the serial monitor in the arduino IDE. see comment on line 86 for further information.